EarlPitts/earlpitts/README.md

 Hi!
 My name is Bendeguz.
 I’m a programmer living in Hungary.
-I’m currently working as a Software Developer.
+I’m currently working as a software developer.

 My interests lie mainly in programming language theory, type theory and functional programming in general.